Lyrics

 But when it's rollin' with the night

-It's any poet in the storms
+It's any port in the storms

 So don't be so goddamn uptight